machinekoder/pickit-docs/docs/faq/general/how-to-edit-existing-teach-model.rst

 #.
 As one can guess by the example given above, finding a good Teach model can sometimes be a
    trial-and-error process.
 Compared to re-teaching a model, cropping an existing one is much faster, since this does not require the part to be placed under the camera and the Region of Interest to be adjusted.
-This ease of use allows the user to quickly try out different cropped versions of the model and compare results.
+This ease of use allows you to quickly try out different cropped versions of the model and compare results.

    .. image:: /assets/images/Documentation/Teach-crop-experiment.png